The hidden costs of buying in France

-It’s important to remember that the listed price of a property will never be the only cost you end up paying.
+It’s important to remember that the listed price of a property will never be the only one of the costs of buying in France.
 You will also need to consider fees, taxes and fluctuations in exchange rates – these will all affect the overall amount that you spend on your new French property.

 Once you have found your dream property, it’s important to remember that they will be additional costs to consider over and above the purchase price.